-Excited to ride in a driverless taxi in the UAE, at the same time concerned about its safety?
-You need not be as 80 sensors, cameras and LiDAR (light detection and ranging) systems fitted within would monitor road conditions to avoid collision with any objects – even those the human eyes cannot see.
+Excited to ride in a driverless taxi in the UAE, at the same time concerned about your safety?
+You need not be as 80 sensors, cameras and LiDAR (light detection and ranging) systems fitted within would monitor road conditions to avoid collision with any objects even those the human eye cannot see.

 Self-driving taxis will be fully operating on the roads by the end of this year.
 While initially, there might be only a few Dubai’s Roads and Transport Authority (RTA) has confirmed that the count will gradually increase to 4,000 by 2030.
-RTA signed a deal with US firm Cruise to supply autonomous vehicle taxis as driverless taxis on Dubai’s roads in the approaching future.
-To address queries in your curious mind here are some interesting questions that give you the answers you seek.
+RTA signed a deal with US firm Cruise to supply autonomous (driverless) vehicle taxis on Dubai’s roads in the approaching future.
+To address queries of your curious mind here are some interesting questions that give you the answers you seek.

 Why autonomous vehicles in Dubai?